11yaman/home_automation_iot_project/README.md

 The DHT11 sensor, which measures temperature and humidity, gives the home automation system additional data.
 The system can optimize climate control and modify cooling settings based on current conditions by tracking the temperature.
 This guarantees a cozy living space while reducing energy use.

-In general, this home automation system provides mainly insights about different home environment parameters that can be utilized in automating the home devices and makes life easier.
+In general, this home automation system provides mainly insights about different home environment parameters that can be utilized in automating home devices.
 But also increases the efficiency of the energy usage and creates a more comfortable mood.
+Node-RED handles the automation triggers, while the TIG Stack enables real-time monitoring of temperature, humidity, and motion.
+The combination of Node-RED and the TIG Stack provides a comprehensive solution for home automation and data-monitoring.

 ## Material
 | Component | Price and link | Specification |
 | --- | --- | --------------------- |